 Riding the pine (or sitting on the sidelines) won’t add a dollar to your debt payments.
 Nor will feeling sorry for yourself because you’re in debt.
 If you want to make progress and change your situation stop complaining, get off the sidelines, and get on your grind.

 4. “Started paying them loans one at a time”

-When you owe a bunch of people (companies) my preferred way to pay down your debt is to focus on one at time.
+When you owe a bunch of people (companies) my preferred way to pay down your debt is to focus on one at a time.
 Pay the minimum payment on all your payments but pay extra to the smallest balance.
 Once the smallest balance is paid off shift that money to the next smallest.
-This is a great methodical way to pay off all your debt, one at time.
+This is a great methodical way to pay off all your debt, one at a time.